Causing GBH by Unlawful or Negligent Act

 - Throwing methylated spirits from a bottle onto an ignited barbeque, causing an explosion and severe burns.

-This charge is a “Table 1” offence which means that either the person charged or the prosecution can elect to have the matter dealt with in the District Court.
+This offence is an indictable offence which may be dealt with in the Local Court unless a party elects to have it dealt with on indictment in a higher court.
 If neither party makes this election the matter will be finalised in the local court.

 What must the prosecution prove?

-To be convicted of the offence, the prosecution must establish beyond reasonable doubt that:
+To be convicted of the offence, the prosecution must establish beyond a reasonable doubt that the accused:

-- You did an act that caused a person to sustain an injury;
+- Did an act that caused a person to sustain an injury;

 - The act was either negligent or unlawful; and

 - The injury amounted to grievous bodily harm.

 Possible Defences for a charge of Causing GBH by Unlawful or Negligent Act: